Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `STRING` Multiple subsequent entries possible.
 The zone nickname to expect the object in.

 - `Cnd_JumpInComplete` Only players.
 When fully jumped into a system. `Activator` will be the jumped-in player.
-    1. `STRING|Stranger` The players to await fully jumping into a system.
+    1. `STRING|Stranger` The players by label to await fully jumping into a system.
     1. `[STRING]` Multiple subsequent entries possible.
 The system nickname the player jumped into.
 If none is given, any system will count.

 - `Cnd_LaunchComplete` Only players.
 When fully launched from a base. `Activator` will be the launched player.
-    1. `STRING|Stranger` The players to await fully landing on a base.
+    1. `STRING|Stranger` The players by label to await fully landing on a base.
     1. `[STRING]` Multiple subsequent entries possible.
 The base nickname the player launched from.
 If none is given, any base will count.

 - `Cnd_LeaveMsn` Only players.
 When leaving the mission by any means, including Mission Abort.
-    1. `STRING|Any :Any` The players to await leaving.
-Matches any player if `Any` is given.
+    1. `STRING|Any :Any` The players by label to await leaving.
+Matches any mission player if `Any` is given.

 - `Cnd_OnBase` Only players.
 Checks if the player is on a base. `Activator` will be the player.
-    1. `STRING|Stranger` The players to expect on a base.
+    1. `STRING|Stranger` The players by label to expect on a base.
     1. `[STRING]` Multiple subsequent entries possible.
 The base nickname the player must be on.
 If none is given, any base will count.

 - `Cnd_ProjHitCount` Counts projectile hits to the target. `Activator` can be defined via the last argument.